strangetom/RandomLasers/README.md

 ![alt-text](https://github.com/strangetom/RandomLasers/blob/master/.graphs/03Feb/03.02.15.N_1.png "Figure 3")
 _(Note: all times are in nanoseconds)_
 Figures 2 and 3 follow the same shape as similar figures in Lagendijk's paper, as does the graph for the probe (not shown).
 The graph for the amplified spontaneous emmission is a bit funky, it may be that it decays over a much longer time.
+* Using @jit in numba doesn't speed things up at all in it's current state.

 # 2 February
 * Need to indentify the dominant terms in the equations and find out why the calculation runs away.